forax/vmboiler/README.md

 Why the API is register based an not stack based like the Java bytecode ?
 ---
-De-optimization is triggered by throwing an exception (OptimisticError) and inside a exception handler, the stack is lost so instead of trying to reconstruct the stack, it's easier to consider that there is no stack.
+De-optimization is triggered by throwing an exception (OptimisticError) and inside an exception handler, the stack is lost so instead of trying to reconstruct the stack, it's easier to consider that there is no stack.

 Can you compare it to the way Nashorn do deoptimization ?